wp-plugins/jquery-collapse-o-matic/readme.txt

 2. Holy Crap!
 That other text just showed up like magic!
 Thank you Collapse-O-Matic!

 == Changelog ==

+= 1.3.14 =
+* Fixed the Enqueue error (thanks pborg & lancehudson)
+* Expand All and Collapse All will now also trigger swap titles
+* Added force_content_collapse class trigger to hide all targets w/o tirggers (roll-your-own)
+* Added content_collapse_wrapper class trigger that keeps targets hidden if no JavaScript is present.

 = 1.3.13 =
 * Added the ability to place a second trigger link inside the expanding content area.